 Residential land analysis is conducted by each of the residential land appraisers.
-The appraisers develop a base lot, primary rate, and assign each unique neighborhood to one of thirty-seven square foot land tables.
+The appraisers develop a base lot, primary rate, and assign each unique neighborhood to a land table.
 The square foot land table is designed to systematically value the primary and residual land based on a specified percentage of the primary rate.
 A computerized land table file stores the land information required to consistently value individual parcels within neighborhoods.
 Specific land influences are used, where necessary, to adjust parcels outside the neighborhood norm for such factors as view, shape, size, and topography, among others.
-The appraisers use abstraction and allocation methods to insure that the land values created best reflect the contributory market value of the land to the overall property value.
+The appraisers use abstraction and allocation methods to ensure that the land values created best reflect the contributory market value of the land to the overall property value.